The GuideStone Wellness Challenge: Body, Mind and Spirit

 Just like physical muscles, spiritual muscles need regular exercise to stay healthy.

 • Read the Bible daily.
-To enjoy a well-balanced, fulfilled spiritual life, we must search the Scriptures. “…they received the word with eagerness and searched the Scriptures daily to see if these things were so.
-(Acts 17:11b, CSB) Reminding yourself of the truth of God’s Word will give you strength and guidance to fulfill your calling.
+To enjoy a well-balanced, fulfilled spiritual life, we must search the Scriptures. “… they received the word with eagerness and examined the Scriptures daily to see if these things were so.”
+Acts 17:11b (CSB) Reminding yourself of the truth of God’s Word will give you strength and guidance to fulfill your calling.

 • Pray constantly.
-In the hustle and bustle of your life, be sure that you do not neglect to spend time talking and listening to God.
+In the hustle and bustle of your life, do not neglect to spend time talking and listening to God.
 The Bible tells us to “Rejoice always, pray constantly, give thanks in everything; for this is God’s will for you in Christ Jesus.”
-(1 Thessalonians 5:16-18, CSB) Practicing gratitude in your communication with God is crucial to developing a relationship with Him.
+1 Thessalonians 5:16-18 (CSB) Practicing gratitude in your communication with God is crucial to developing a close relationship with him.